kartik1986x/mubi-downloader/README.md

 ## Installation
 1. Clone the repository or download the zip file.
-2. Install the required libraries.
+2. Install the required libraries using one of the following methods:
+    * Run the 'install_requirements.bat' file, if you have pip installed.
+    * Manually install each library specified in 'requirements.txt'.
+    * Run 'pip install -r requirements.txt' to install all the required libraries.

 ## Usage

 1. Open the `mubi_downloader.py` file in a text editor.